anakin87/stefano-fiorucci-website/content/project/fact-checking-rocks/index.md

 - the relevant passages are retrieved from the knowledge base using dense retrieval
 - the system computes the text entailment between each relevant passage and the statement, using a Natural Language Inference model
 - the entailment scores are aggregated to produce a summary score.

+I also added the feature "Explain using a Large Language Model", which is based on prompting google/flan-t5-large!